Investing in an international character

 The heart of the area is characterised by parks and forests, but it also includes lovely stately homes.
 Thanks to Madurodam and the city's many museums, the area attracts many tourists and day trippers.
 It is popular among the international community, and the pretty residential neighbourhoods in this part of the old city are also home to a number of embassies.

-- International Criminal Court building project
+- building for International Criminal Court (completed in 2016)